sandiiarov/microfrontends/packages/externals/README.md

 # Externals package

 The root idea of this package is building shared libraries between SPAs.
-It is like a `vendor.js` file just one difference - splitting `vendor.js` on a few chucks (react.js, lodash.js, etc).
+It is like a `vendor.js` file splitted on a few chucks (react.js, lodash.js, etc).

 If a developer wants to share React between SPAs he needs to do to: